firefox-devtools/devtools-core/README.md

 * Once the debugger is linked then any change in the code will be reflected in the debugger.
 * Making changes does not require re-starting the dev-server.
-* ignores any pre-publish steps that might be important.
+* Ignores any pre-publish steps that might be important.
-* could create a bundling issue because `devtools-client-adapters` has its own set of node_modules, which are not shared with the debugger or other tools.
+* Could create a bundling issue because `devtools-client-adapters` has its own set of node_modules, which are not shared with the debugger or other tools.

 Steps: